DelvonRH/Mock-Twitter-Project/README.md

 DISCLAIMER: **This App is currently not deployed in this version!**

-This current version of the Mock-Twiiter-Project is unable to post because of a bug with the disabled tweet button.
-It was very challenging to make this web application reponsive so it is still a work in progress as some items on screen do not scale with different sizes which makes the page look weird.
-This version of the project does not have a database so on page refresh everything disapears.
+This version of the Mock-Twitter-Project is currently unable to post because of a bug with the disabled tweet button.
+It is very challenging to make this web application responsive; however, because this is the first version, it is still a work in progress.
+Some items on the screen do not scale with different sizes, which makes the page look weird.
+This version of the project does not have any persistence, so refreshing the page deletes, everything.

 ## Open-source libraries used